Is It Okay for the Elderly to Travel to Tibet?

 The Symptoms of Altitude Sickness

 Altitude sickness is a series of uncomfortable symptoms caused by people reaching a certain altitude (usually after more than 3000 meters), due to the different altitude environment.
-Symptoms of this altitude sickness include fatigue, shortness of breath, headache, nausea, hypoventilation, easy to get tired, etc.
+Symptoms of this altitude sickness include fatigue, shortness of breath, headache, nausea, hyperventilation, fatigue, etc.

 >> See more about altitude Sickness